AnnieCat73/Dev-Camp-Learning/README.md

 - Semantic HTML5 markup
 - CSS resets
 - CSS custom properties
-- utility classes and reusable components
+- Utility classes and reusable components
 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Javascript for menu, carousel and sign up form
+- Javascript for menu, carousel and sign-up form

 ### What I learned

 After completing this project from scratch my CSS layout skills improved a lot and I got a lot of good practice in how to build and complete a project from the beginning to the end.
-This project was also a good way to incorporate utility classes to my CSS file.
+This project was also a good way to incorporate utility classes to my CSS stylesheet.
 ### Continued development

 I will continue to improve with my layout skills.
 My aim is to get more comfortable with CSS grid and add more Javascript for functionality!